Skip to content

 Lakes of Rwanda

 Rwanda is home to approximately 23 lakes, scattered across various regions and varying in size, depth, and ecological significance.
-Notable or major lakes in Rwanda include Lake Kivu, the largest of them all, Lake Rweru, Lake Ihema, Lake Muhazi, the Twin Lakes (Burera and Ruhondo), Lake Cyohoha, and Lake Sahe.
+Notable or major lakes in Rwanda include Lake Kivu, the largest lake in Rwanda, Lake Rweru, Lake Ihema, Lake Muhazi, the Twin Lakes (Burera and Ruhondo), Lake Cyohoha, and Lake Sahe.
 Let’s have a look at the 5 major lakes of Rwanda;

 Lake Kivu: